emilpriver/go-hugo-portfolio/content/blog/rust/pointers.md

 | 0xd3e100 | hello rust |
 | 0xd3e101 | 0xd3e100 |

-However, the type of `b` would not inherit from `a`; it would still be `str`.
-The type would change from `str` to `&str` because we are now storing a reference to a memory location rather than the memory location itself.
+However, the type of `b` would not inherit from `a`; it would keep the "ground type" of `str`, but change the type to a reference with type `str`, such as `&'static str`.
 To access the value of variable `a` from variable `b`, we would need to dereference it.
 Dereferencing means accessing the value of a reference rather than the reference.
 In Rust, it is possible to create a chain of references, which could have a type of `&&&`.
 This would mean that if you need to access the value of a type with `&&&`, you would also need to dereference it with `***` before the variable.

 One useful tip about pointers is to consider using them when you want to store something on the heap.
 Pointers offer the flexibility to store data on the heap, especially when you are unsure about the data's size or if the size may change over time.
 A great example of this scenario is when you box a value and work with `dyn` traits, as explained in more detail [here](https://priver.dev/blog/rust/traits/#dyn-traits).
 In the code example provided on that page, you can utilize the following code to box a client: